toughIQ/docker-owncloud-client/README.md

 ```

 I also added a `docker-compose.yml` file with all available parameters, so its easier to setup your proper environment.
+Change values to match your environment and run with `docker-compose up -d`

+### RPI
+Run with `docker-compose -f docker-compose.rpi.yml up -d`

 ## Debugging
 Run a `docker logs -f <YourContainerID>` to see what is happening.